jphalimi/PythonForMIC/Doc/library/pprint.rst

 Construct :class:`PrettyPrinter` objects explicitly if you need to adjust the width constraint.

+.. versionchanged:: 2.5
-Dictionaries are sorted by key before the display is computed.
+   Dictionaries are sorted by key before the display is computed; before 2.5, a dictionary was sorted only if its display required more than one line, although that wasn't documented.

+.. versionchanged:: 2.6
+   Added support for :class:`set` and :class:`frozenset`.

 The :mod:`pprint` module defines one class:

 ..
 First the implementation class:

-.. class:: PrettyPrinter(indent=1, width=80, depth=None, stream=None)
+.. class:: PrettyPrinter(...)

    Construct a :class:`PrettyPrinter` instance.
 This constructor understands several keyword parameters.
 An output stream may be set using the *stream*